goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

     https://authorization_server_domain/authorize_path?response_type=code&client_id=CLIENT_ID&scope=scopes&state=RANDOM_STRING&redirect_uri=http://127.0.0.1:port_number/callback_path

 I explained the different components of the url in [Part One](https://goodyduru.github.io).
-The only difference between that url and the above is the use of local host.
+The only difference between that url and the above  is the use of the ip address of the local computer.

 After constructing the url, you can display it to the user in the terminal or open it directly in a browser.
 Most programming languages support opening directly in a browser.
-In python it can be done with the inbuilt [webbrowser](https://docs.python.org/library/webbrowser.html) module.
+In python, you can do this with the inbuilt [webbrowser](https://docs.python.org/library/webbrowser.html) module.

 Here's a way to use it